TechLabs-Berlin/wt21-happy-cook/blogpost.md

 *Overview Page*

 ### Surface
 #### Design and Usability Testing

 Regarding colors, fonts and images, the dataset contained the images so we couldn’t use high quality pictures.
 Nevertheless, I could create a logo, played with color palettes and fonts.

 <p align="center">
 <img src=https://user-images.githubusercontent.com/73216174/152548756-671534da-d404-471f-9b79-73af28ddaf8f.svg>
 </p>

 The **logo** transmits both concepts of HappyCook: Happiness and Cooking.
 Even it’s not animated, the flames and smiling pot give a glance of emotion and action.

 <p align="center">
 <img src=https://user-images.githubusercontent.com/73216174/152549822-30bcad1a-68e9-466c-9da1-6b75db1dc84b.svg>
 </p>

 The **color palette** was took from the logo and the home background image.
 I didn’t want to use the standard white as background color since the dataset pictures didn’t have good quality and white background highlights the images.
 Colors were more in the dark palette side, but keeping in mind contrast (monochrome test).
 I kept red variations as the main colors since red was the main original color in the project pitch slides.

 I used some **rules for colors** to keep everything logic and structured, more than pretty, that is to say: there is only one color for all hover effects, one for titles without link, one for text without link, one for activated links, and another one for not-activated links.
 I applied the same for buttons.

 <p align="center">
 <img src=https://user-images.githubusercontent.com/73216174/152548703-31b58c85-71f7-4420-ab4e-0b9c1643a70a.png>
 </p>

-The **fonts** were picked with the idea of being simple, cozy, relaxed and at-home feeling.
+The **fonts** were selected with the idea of being simple, cozy, relaxed and at-home feeling.

 I decided on a **flat design** so hover effect was fundamental to guide users to buttons and links and used some linear gradations to show progress.

 Due to lack of time, I had to conduct **Usability Testing** with a High-Fidelity Prototype.
 The great challenge was to replicate the functionality of a Search Bar in Figma.
 I could manage to use an input search bar used as a reference and explained this to the user.

 https://user-images.githubusercontent.com/73216174/152541003-4a1b2477-eb22-49bc-a787-1c57d627dbdb.mp4

 [Usability Testing 101](https://www.nngroup.com/articles/usability-testing-101/) from Nielsen Norman Group was my guideline.
 I wrote some scenarios/tasks and tested the prototype a couple of times before starting.
 First I asked the user to think out loud in the whole test, then I explain the first task and let the user speak and navigate.
 The think-out-loud technique was of great help to take note of aspects not considered in the tasks and get some suggestions.